Weak error expansion of a stopped numerical scheme for singular Langevin process: Proof of Theorem

-where $D(L)$ denote the domain of $L$.
-We are left to show that $L+qI$, for some $q<q_k/2$, is surjective.
+}We are left to show that $L+qI$, for some $q<q_k/2$, is surjective.
 Fix such a $q<q_k/2$.
 Thanks to Lemma~\ref{lem:Hr-hypo}, we have that is coercive and continuous from $\po mH^k\pf^2$ to $\R$, as long as $k\geqslant 2$.
 Hence, we may apply Lax-Milgram theorem to get that for all $g\in mH^k$, there exists $f\in mH^k$ such that for all $h\in mH^k$, we have:

 which implies that $f$ is a solution to the equation

 and $L+q_k/2I$ is maximally dissipative.
 Lumer-Phillips theorem then yields that the semi-group generated by $L+q_k/2$ is a contraction on $mH^k$: for all $f\in mH^k$